Definition

 Knapsack Problem

-The knapsack problem asks for filling a fixed-size knapsack with elements that have a size and a value such that the value of the knapsack is maximised.
+The Knapsack problem is a problem that asks for filling a fixed-size knapsack with items that have a size and a value such that the total value of the knapsack is maximised.
 Greedy algorithms on the value of the elements won’t work here.

 Approaches